kokoko3k/koko-aio-slang/docs.md

     dark scanline parts, darklines and the RGB masks.
     So you can use this to restore the brightness and color saturation loss when using features like scanlines, darklines or RGB masks.

+    Refer to "Glowing Input/power" for the parameters meaning.

 **Scanlines:**
     Emulate CRT scanlines.